logo

 29 strings, longest 61cm, one extra bass string added later.

-Photos of the Queen Mary harp are available online from the NMS, and from SCRAN.
-There is a colour photo of this harp in Early Music, vol.36 no.4, Nov 2008 p.522.
-Karen Loomis's article in Galpin Society Journal LXV, March 2012, includes a photo of the harp, a number of interesting cross-section and interior views from CT scans, a contour map of the soundboard, and description and commentary of the design and construction of the harp.
+The Queen Mary harp is the smallest and the best-preserved of the old harps.
+It is also one of the oldest.
+It was very well described and illustrated in 1904 by R.B.
+Armstrong, and it has recently been studied in much more detail by Karen Loomis; her article in Galpin Society Journal LXV, March 2012, includes a photo of the harp, a number of interesting cross-section and interior views from CT scans, a contour map of the soundboard, and description and commentary of the design and construction of the harp.
+For the fullest accountof the Queen Mary harp, you can download her PhD thesis from the University of Edinburgh.

 Simon Chadwick